giggi0x00/Bitlocker-SPI-TPM-Key-sniffing/README.md

 SPI CLK  <--------> SPI CLK<br/>
 <br/>

-Commnication with the bootloader uses 4 lines.
+So the commnication between the bootloader and TPM uses 4 lines.
 What we have to do it is just sniffing the traffic that takes place on these data lines.

 First of all, we have to identify the TPM installed on the main board, in my case: